wolf99/wt/README.md

     (where %HOMEDRIVE%%HOMEPATH% usually is `C:\Users\{username}\`).
     This means that the icon images will be at the correct location for the values used on the settings.
+2. Install the font file using the system Font Settings
-2. Copy `settings.json` to Windows Terminal settings and save.
+3. Copy `settings.json` to Windows Terminal settings and save.